 The modifications to Condition of Certification BIO-7 proposed in the SA are acceptable to NextEra Blythe Solar with the following deletions of the references to "preconstruction" in the Verification.
-At the November 12, 2013 Workshop Staff and NextEra Blythe Solar agreed to the following modifications to Condition of Certification BIO-6 to provide consistency between the conditions and the Compliance definitions.
+The modifications are proposed to provide consistency between the conditions and the Compliance definitions.